 Photo credit: Tif Holmes

 Angela Mariani is Professor of Musicology at the Texas Tech University School of Music and the director of Texas Tech Collegium Musicum.
 A native of the state of Massachusetts, Dr. Mariani began her professional music career in the world of rock and folk music; but a long-abiding interest in early music eventually led her to the Early Music Institute (now the Historical Performance Institute) at Indiana University’s Jacobs School of Music, where she received the MM and DM in Early Music and a Certificate in Medieval Studies.
-She is also the host and creator of the nationally-syndicated early music radio program Harmonia, distributed by Public Radio International (as of 7/1/18).
+She is also the host and creator of the nationally-syndicated early music radio program Harmonia.
 Angela has presented and published on the topics of early music performance practice, public radio, rock and roll, and Contemplative Education, and she is the author of Improvisation and Inventio in the Performance of Medieval Music (Oxford University Press, 2017), which received Texas Tech University’s 2019 First Place President’s Faculty Book Award.
 In 2017 she was the recipient of Early Music America’s Thomas Binkley Award, given for “outstanding achievement in both performance and scholarship by the director of a university or college Collegium Musicum,” and of Texas Tech’s prestigious Barnie E. Rushing Jr. Faculty Research Award.

 Angela’s voyage back through time to medieval music had a number of winding turns.
 As a young rock musician completing a BA in Music Theory at the University of Massachusetts at Amherst, she also became interested in early music, performing in the UMass Collegium Musicum.
-She then taught and performed rock and folk music for a decade in the Boston area, creating a popular acoustic fingerstyle guitar course for Boston’s Guitar Workshop.
+She then taught and performed rock and folk music for a decade in the Boston area, creating a popular acoustic fingerstyle guitar course for Boston’s Guitar Workshop (1977-1983).
 Her interest in Anglo-Celtic folk music and its intersection with the world of rock and roll–think Jethro Tull, Led Zeppelin, Fairport Convention, Steeleye Span–also led to the co-founding of the folk-rock band Reynardine with Chris Smith in Boston in the 1980s.

 Ultimately, her life-changing decision to change her musical focus to historical performance practice led her to study medieval music with the groundbreaking early music scholar and performer Thomas Binkley, and then to study with Benjamin Bagby and Barbara Thornton of Sequentia.